bigcommerce/catalyst/docs/localization.md

 ## Using keys in React components

-The following example shows how messages can be used in React server and client components:
+The following example shows how messages can be used in **server** component:

 ```tsx
 import { NextIntlClientProvider } from 'next-intl';